What is context switching?

 - Information overload.
 Many of the tools that developers use on a daily basis are designed to engage and catch our attention—such as Slack bots, monitoring, alerts, and more.
 When improperly configured or managed, these tools can inundate teams with information that distracts them from their immediate tasks.

 - Poor workplace incentives.
 Developers often feel pressure to be online and responsive in Slack.
-When conversations happen quickly and without warning, many workers will frequently check Slack to avoid missing out on important discussions.
-Especially in remote-first and work-from-home workplaces, there’s a widespread fear of missing out that drives people to constantly check and respond to notifications.
+When conversations happen quickly and without warning, many people will frequently check Slack to avoid missing out on important discussions.
+Especially in remote-first and work-from-home workplaces, there’s a widespread fear of missing out that drives team members to constantly check and respond to notifications.

-DevOps also plays an important role in how often engineering teams need to context switch.
-Suboptimal practices and a lack of workflow standardization can increase the likelihood of context switching.
+DevOps practices also play an important role in how often engineering teams need to context switch.
+Suboptimal processes and a lack of automated or standardized workflows can increase the likelihood of context switching.
+Two indicators that teams should focus on improving their DevOps performance to reduce context switching:

 - Frequent firefighting.
 Fragile systems that require developers to constantly put out fires and respond to emergencies are more susceptible to frequent context switching.
-Such systems often lack sufficient telemetry to quickly debug and restore service, or prevent breaking code changes from finding their way into production environments.
+Such systems often lack sufficient telemetry to quickly debug and restore service.
+They may also lack shift-left testing or CI/CD automation to prevent breaking code changes from finding their way into production environments.

 What is the cost of context switching in development?

 Context switching can lower productivity, increase fatigue, and, ultimately, lead to developer burnout.
 Switching tasks requires energy and each switch depletes mental focus needed for high cognitive performance.
-Over an entire workday, too many context switches can leave developers feeling overly tired and drained.
+Over an entire workday, too many context switches can leave developers feeling exhausted and drained.

 The impact of context switching lingers even after switching tasks.
-Cognitive function declines when your minds remain fixated on previous tasks, a phenomenon known as attention residue.
-According to Sophie Leroy, an assistant professor at the University of Washington Bothell School of Business:
+Cognitive function declines when the mind remains fixated on previous tasks, a phenomenon known as attention residue.
+According to Sophie Leroy, an Associate Professor of Management at the University of Washington Bothell School of Business who specializes in the study of attention:

 Attention residue is when thoughts about a task persist and intrude while performing another task